 6. Now let's overdub a second track.
-Click on track 2 labeled AUDIO 02.
-Under the Track Inspector select IN 1 for track 2's input.
-Click on the RECORD ENABLE ● button so that it is red.
-Click on the INPUT MONITORING ● button so that it is not lit.
-Click on Track 1's RECORD ENABLE ● button so that it turns off
+Right click in the dark gray column and select Add Audio Track.
+In the Add Audio Track dialog, set the configuration to Mono and click OK.
+Under the Track Inspector select STEREO IN > LEFT for track 2's input.
+Click on the RECORD ENABLE button so that it is red.
+Click on the INPUT MONITORING button so that it is not lit.
+Click on Track 1's RECORD ENABLE button so that it turns off.